chaupham1709/chaupham1709.github.io/_pages/about.md

 ---

 My name is Chau Pham.
 Currently, I am a first-year Ph.D.
 Student in Computer Science and Engineering at University at Buffalo.
-I am advised by Professor [Jinhui Xu](https://cse.buffalo.edu/~jinhui/) and Professor [Ifeoma Nwogu](https://cubs.buffalo.edu/~inwogu/index.html).
+I am advised by Professor [David Doermann](https://cse.buffalo.edu/~doermann/index.html).
 Before joining UB, I received the bachelor degree from honors program at School of Mechanical Engineering, Hanoi University of Science and Technology.
 In addition, I spent two years working as an AI Resident at VinAI, under the supervision of
 Dr. [Khoi Nguyen](https://www.khoinguyen.org/).

 My research interests lie within Machine Learning and Computer Vision, including Generative Model for generating